- Laser particle sensor inlet blocked by dust or against a wall

 This issue almost always looks more complex than it is — the majority of cases trace back to a single setting, a stale credential, or a default that shipped wrong.

-- Laser particle sensor inlet blocked by dust or positioned
+- Laser particle sensor inlet blocked by dust or against

-- Sensor calibration reset needed after extended runtime
+- Sensor calibration lock needing a reset after long runtime

-- Firmware bug in automatic sensitivity adjustment algorithm
+- Firmware bug in the automatic sensitivity algorithm

 Before you go — try one of these (they fix most cases).